Diamondbacks vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shohei Ohtani and the Los Angeles Angels will aim to outdo Christian Walker and the Arizona Diamondbacks at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
+Corbin Carroll and the Arizona Diamondbacks take the field on Saturday at Angel Stadium of Anaheim against Tyler Anderson, who gets the start for the Los Angeles Angels.
+First pitch is at 10:07 PM ET for the second game of a three-game series.

-The Angels are the favorite in this one, at -155, while the underdog Diamondbacks have +130 odds to upset.
-The over/under is 9.5 runs for the matchup.
+The Angels are favored in this one, at -120, while the underdog Diamondbacks have +100 odds to upset.
+The total is 10 runs for the matchup (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.